 Shopify is one of the more common website stores but don’t let it limit you.
 Wix, Squarespace, and others will provide similar themes, plug ins, and marketing opportunities to sell hot sauce online.
 Unsure how to approach online hot sauce sales?…Read How To Sell Hot Sauce Online.

 6. Low shipping costs

-Compared to the cost of packaging and shipping other products, hot sauce has a low shipping rate per product.
-If sales drive the sale of individual bottles the costs, per bottle, will be higher for each one than shipping a case at a time.
+Compared to the cost of packaging and shipping other heavier products, hot sauce has a low shipping rate per product.
+If sales drive the sale of individual bottles, the costs per bottle will be higher for each one than compared to shipping a case at a time.
 The overall cost of shipping a case will however be much more.

 7. Very little kitchen experience needed

 Many successful hot sauce companies owners don’t have any professional kitchen experience and use their expertise in marketing or sales to drive the business.
 Hot sauces can be made with very little culinary experience or very little experience in a kitchen.

 Many entrepreneurs start a business with nothing more than a recipe and hire a Co-Packer to do the rest.
 Need a recipe?
 Get 50 Hot Sauce Recipes NOW available in paperback on Amazon or download the PDF instantly!